Hi, what do you want to do?

 Anti-Slavery and Reform-Related Sources

 Fifth graders use primary sources to explore events witnessed by ordinary people.
-In this primary documents activity, 5th graders answer critical thinking questions based on their documents.
+In this primary documents lesson, 5th graders answer critical thinking questions based on their documents.
 Students recognize the...

-In this environmental lesson students complete a series of multiple choice and short answer questions on animal populations, cell structure and chromosomes.
+For this environmental instructional activity, learners complete a series of multiple-choice and short-answer questions on animal populations, cell structure, and chromosomes.

 Curated OER